mskcc/tempo/docs/running-the-pipeline.md

     -profile juno
 ```

-### Running from a `screen` session
+### Running From a `screen` Session

 Another option is to use a `screen` session for running the pipeline interactively, for example naming and entering a screen session as follows:

 `screen -RD new_screen_name`

-It is normally not a good idea to run things on the log-in nodes of the cluster, instead we recommend scheduling an interactive session via e.g. ` bsub -Is -n 1 -R "rusage[mem=20]" csh` and running the `screen` within that session.
+It is normally not a good idea to run things on the log-in nodes of the cluster.
+Instead we recommend scheduling an interactive session via e.g. ` bsub -Is -n 1 -R "rusage[mem=20]" csh` and running the `screen` within that session.

 Users are welcome to use `nohup` or `tmux` as well.

-## Running the pipeline on AWS
+## Running the Pipeline on AWS

 These instructions will assume the user is moderately knowledgeable of AWS.
 Please refer to [AWS Setup](aws-setup.md) and the [AWS Glossary](aws-glossary.md) we have curated.